Vodia Extension Tutorial

 - The next tab is Registration for settings related to registrations for the extension.
 You may register one or more devices for one extension.
 When an extension is called, the system will call all registered devices in parallel.
 The first device that picks the call up will get the call, and the other devices will receive a CANCEL message.

 - The next tab is Permission where you can define what permissions the extension has.
-The permission to manage the domain should be given only to persons who are allowed to change passwords, create or delete accounts, change dial plans and rates, and so forth.
+The permission to manage the tenant should be given only to persons who are allowed to change passwords, create or delete accounts, change dial plans and rates, and so forth.
 The permissions to jump into calls and listen to conversations may be legally restricted in certain countries; please use extra caution here.
 This feature can be completely disabled by the license key for the system.
 The permission to override DND is useful for assistant extensions that are responsible for screening calls.
 Please define the permissions as a list of extensions, separated by space.
-You may use wildcards, for example "*" to match all extensions of the domain.
+You may use wildcards, for example

 - The next tab is Customize which lets you change the look and feel for this user.
 It also allows you to change the web pages & phone config templates, etc.

 Extension feature set: This field controls what features are available for this extension.
 By default, all features are available.
 However the tenant administrator may determine what features are available to the extension.
 The following types are available.